0825eshaan/Vexvault/README.md

 # Vexvault
 Vexvault is a web app that helps VEX Robotics teams track and manage their parts inventory.
+It includes parts ranging from solenoids to gears, with icons for categorization.

 ## Features
 - Add, edit, and delete VEX parts